davidrs/craigit/README.md

 - turn city selector into https://github.com/danielfarrell/bootstrap-combobox
 OR do it automagically based on address typed in.
 - Add a category selector: property, electronics, etc.
+- Add support for minAsk and maxAsk price range